djprofessorkash/stable-diffusion-demo-api/README.md

     - Next, run `npm start` to load the web project on your local machine.
 12. Play around with the web app and have fun!

+## Future Features

+- Fully actualize React frontend as a demo application with information on Stable Diffusion and AI.
+- Extend frontend with **Next.js** and **Tailwind CSS** for an improved user experience.
+- Extend backend with **Flask** for more scalable routing.
+- Complete image saving button functionality.

 ## Acknowledgements

 Thanks to **[Laura Uzcategui](https://github.com/laurauzcategui)** for her original project demo available on GitHub for public access.

+Thanks to **[Flatiron School](https://flatironschool.com/welcome-to-flatiron-school/)** for providing a next-generation experience for aspiring developers to learn how to code using bleeding-edge software engineering technologies.

 ## Credits